-Amman CitadelMost visitors comment that Amman very much feels like a modern city but the Citadel, on the summit of Jebel al-Qala’a, puts the lie to that conception.
-Here you’ll find extensive remnants of the city's many past incarnations.
-Evidence of habitation here stretches back to the Bronze Age.
-The collection of ruins include the great columns of Roman-era Temple of Hercules, a Byzantine church, and a large Umayyad era palace with a well-preserved audience hall.
-Over a mile of ancient walls stretch around the site in various states of repair.
+Most visitors comment that Amman feels very much like a modern city, but the Citadel, on the summit of Jebel al-Qala’a, contradicts that impression.
+Here, you’ll find extensive remnants of Amman’s many incarnations, from the great columns of the Roman-era Temple of Hercules to a Byzantine church and a large, Umayyad-era palace with a well-preserved audience hall.
+More than a mile of ancient walls stretches around the site in various states of repair.
 Even if Amman’s layered history isn’t your thing, it’s worth coming up here for the vistas.
 Perched on Amman’s highest point, the Citadel offers sweeping views of the city, with its white-stone houses creeping in regimented rows across the surrounding hills.
 It’s a truly awesome sight, especially in late afternoon and at sunset.